gruntwork-io/docs/docs/pipelines/maintain/extending.md

 </TabItem>
 <TabItem value="Standalone" label="Standalone">

-If you’ve deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, , you will need to locate the file in which you’ve defined a module block sourcing the `ecs-deploy-runner` service.
+If you’ve deployed Pipelines as a standalone framework using the `ecs-deploy-runner` service in the Service Catalog, you will need to locate the file in which you’ve defined a module block sourcing the `ecs-deploy-runner` service.

 Modify the AWS IAM policy document being passed into the `iam_policy` variable for the [`terraform_applier_config`](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#terraform_applier_config) and the [`terraform_planner_config`](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#terraform_planner_config) variables.
-Refer to the [Variable Reference](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#reference) section for the service in the Library Reference for the full set of configuration details for this service.
+Refer to the [variable reference](../../reference/services/ci-cd-pipeline/ecs-deploy-runner#reference) section for the service in the Library Reference for the full set of configuration details for this service.

 After you are done updating the IAM policy documents, run `terraform plan` then review the changes that will be made.
 Finally, run `terraform apply` to apply the changes.
 </TabItem>
 </Tabs>

+## Adding scripts that can be run in Pipelines

+The `deploy-runner` Docker image for Pipelines only allows scripts within a single directory to be executed in the ECS task as an additional security measure.

+By default, the `deploy-runner` ships with three scripts — one to build HashiCorp Packer images, one to run `terraform plan` and `terraform apply`, and one to automatically update the value of a variable in a Terraform tfvars or Terragrunt HCL file.

+If you need to run a custom script in the `deploy-runner`, you must fork the image code, add an additional line to copy your script into directory designated by the `trigger_directory` argument.
+Then, you will need to rebuild the Docker image, push to ECR, then update your Pipelines deployment following the steps in [Updating your Pipeline](./updating.md).

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "3d990d1e73ea5209a212dfa8cd24d25d"
+  "hash": "d85a12c41096fd3a1a9b010b8a5194b4"
 }
 ##DOCS-SOURCER-END -->